MurphyPone/murphypone.github.io/src/content/voyager.md

 ![](/images/it-5.png)

-and the weighted conditional densities of the Maximum A Posteriori decision rule distribution:
+and the weighted conditional densities of the Maximum A Posteriori decision rule distribution resemble:

 ![](/images/it-6.png)